EU citizens could be the next victims of Theresa May’s ‘hostile’ immigration policy

 “It’s likely that we are talking about tens of thousands – possibly hundreds of thousands – of people.

-There are approximately 3.6 million EU nationals who live in the UK, and the Home Office faces the task of registering them as permanent British citizens after Brexit – a bureaucratic challenge of unprecedented scale.
+There are approximately 3.6 million EU nationals who live in the UK, and the Home Office faces the task of granting them settled status, which will allow them to continue living and working in the UK, after Brexit.
+It is a bureaucratic challenge of unprecedented scale.

-Concerns among EU citizens about their future treatment were amplified this week when a series of damning Guardian reports revealed that the Home Office had harassed and threatened to deport numerous ‘Windrush’ immigrants, who moved to the UK legally from the Caribbean more than three decades ago.
+Concerns among EU citizens about their future treatment were amplified last week when a series of damning Guardian reports revealed that the Home Office had harassed and threatened to deport numerous ‘Windrush’ immigrants, who moved to the UK legally from the Caribbean from 1948.

+“It’s likely that we are talking about tens of thousands – possibly hundreds of thousands – of people

 “The Windrush situation has shown that [the Home Office’s policy] can be quite indiscriminate,” said Nicolas Hatton, co-founder of EU citizens’ rights group the3million.
 “I’ve received a lot of messages since the Windrush situation started from people that are really worried.
 It raised the level of anxiety among EU citizens by a notch.”